 While the movie is fictitious and we won’t be starting colonies on far-away planets any time soon, elements of the plot ring true.
 Future human spaceflight missions will extend considerably beyond Low Earth Orbit (the International Space Station is an example of a spacecraft in low earth orbit).
 This will mean reduced, if not zero, opportunity for the quick return of a sick or injured crewmember back home for medical treatment.
 The missions will also face considerably increased communications delays between the Crew Medical Officer (CMO) and the ground based Flight Surgeon (FS) and therefore ground-based medical support will be at times impossible.
 This isolation will require a change in medical support capabilities, from dependence on home base to that of medical autonomy.

 The Advanced Crew Medical System (ACMS) being developed by McGill University and Neptec will solve this problem.
-The ACMS concept is centered on the implementation of an on-spacecraft computer (Doctor in a box) providing the functions of an Electronic Medical Record (EMR) and a clinical Decision Support System (DSS).
-Continuous monitoring of physiological parameters and activity detectors is provided by a suite of on-astronaut sensors supplemented by diagnostic laboratory and imaging components that integrate to the computer through a wireless network and a data acquisition front-end.
+The ACMS concept is centered on the implementation of an on-spacecraft computer (the box in ‘doctor in a box’) providing the functions of an Electronic Medical Record (EMR) and a clinical Decision Support System (DSS).
+Continuous monitoring of physiological parameters and activity detectors is provided by a suite of on-astronaut sensors that integrate to the computer through a wireless network and data acquisition front-end.
+Supplemental health data will be provided by embedded activity detectors, a diagnostic laboratory and a medical imaging facility.
 These elements combine to provide exploration-class mission astronauts with a fourth ‘virtual’ crew member (the Doctor in a box) tasked with maintaining their health, mission effectiveness and wellbeing.

 The ACMS consists of: